thedefside/journey_to_valhalla/README.md

  - Boss altars for Mistlands, Ashlands, and Deep North
  - 7 top tier armor sets each with special characteristics
  - Storm Wolves and Drakes that spawn during rain storms
- - Goblin ships that patrol the Oceans

-# Manual Installation (Recommended)
+# Manual Installation (Required)
  1. Download all dependencies first
  2. Extract contents to BepinEx folder
  3. Download Journey To Valhalla last
  4. Extract to BepinEx folder

-Using a mod manager may overwrite the custom configs I have set up.
-So, it's not recommended.
+Using a mod manager will not work, as the Terraheim changes will be in the wrong place.

 # Biomes
 ```